 All CARPHA Member States are eligible to participate.
-The activities of the programme will involve:
+The activities of the programme include:

-MQCSD has developed a Post-Marketing Surveillance Guide for Small Island Developing States.
-The Guide aims to
+MQCSD has developed a Post-Marketing Surveillance Guide for Small Island Developing States to:

 To assist national medicines regulatory authorities/ procurement bodies of CARPHA Member States in the conduct or improvement of their national post market surveillance activities.